 - You can save time in the security line by purchasing a Clear Security Pass.
 Many large airports, and a few smaller one, are offering this high-tech pass to pre-screened travelers.
 The initial cost can save a traveler hours spent in security lines and the stress associated with the normal screening process.

-- To avoid losing everything if your bag happens to get robbed on a trip, try splitting up your valuable into different locations.
+To avoid losing everything if your bag happens to get robbed on a trip, try splitting up your valuable into different locations.
 This entails placing your various credit cards, debit cards, bank cards, traveler’s checks, etc. in different pockets, bags, and wallets.
 This ensures that if you are robbed from one source that you won’t be strapped for cash on your trip.
+A useful tip for safety and convenience would be to park your belongings with a reliable bag storage service.

 - When traveling on an airplane, carry a small bottle of an aromatherapy product with you.
 In the event that someone sitting near you has a strong odor, place a little of the product under your nose.
 It is subtle enough not to upset your neighbors but will help keep the unpleasant smell away from you.